bartvanhoey/DomainDrivenDesignWorkshop/docs/guide/Domain-Driven-Design-Implementation-Guide.md

 #### The Domain Layer

-The Domain Layer is splitted into two projects;
+The Domain Layer is split into two projects;

 * `IssueTracking.Domain` is the **essential domain layer** that contains all the **building blocks** (entities, value objects, domain services, specifications, repository interfaces, etc.) introduced before.
 * `IssueTracking.Domain.Shared` is a thin project that contains some types those belong to the Domain Layer, but shared with all other layers.
 For example, it may contain some constants and `enum`s related to the Domain Objects but need to be **reused by other layers**.